-A Massachusetts auto policy must include liability coverage with at least the following limits:
+A Massachusetts auto policy must include liability insurance with at least the following limits:

 - $20,000 of bodily injury to others coverage per person